Victoria, Tarlac

-The municipality is located in the province of Tarlac, geographically located in the central part of Luzon.
-It lies between 1"42’ north latitude and 120º35’ and 120"45 east longitude.
-It is bounded by Tarlac City, municipalities of Pura, Gerona, La Paz and to the east by the province of Nueva Ecija.
-The municipality has a total land area of 11,150 hectares, of which a large portion is used for agricultural activities.

 History

-The establishment of Victoria as a community may be traced back in the mid 1800s when the Spanish regime started to expand north from Manila.
+The establishment of Victoria as a community may be traced back in the mid-1800s when the Spanish regime started to expand north from Manila.
 It almost happened at the same time when Porac and Floridablanca (now part of Pampanga) and Tarlac (now Tarlac City) were formed.
-In the mid 1800s people started to settle around the swamp or wetland in search for a place where food is abundant.
-By 1849 houses and pockets of communities were deriving subsistence from the wetland.
-The biggest sitio was Namitinan which became part of the earliest barrio formed in 1852 called San Vicente de Canarum.
-The name was derived from the wetland called Canarum Lake.
-Not until the signing of the decree by the Spanish Governor General Manuel Crespo on March 28, 1855, that the barrio San Vicente de Canarum was separated from Tarlac to form an independent pueblo named Victoria.
+In the mid-1800s people started to settle around the swamp or wetland in search for a place where food is abundant.
+By 1849, houses and pockets of communities were deriving subsistence from the wetland.
+The biggest sitio was Namitinan, which became part of the earliest barrio, called San Vicente de Canarum, which was formed in 1852.

+Not until the signing of the decree by the Spanish Governor General Manuel Crespo on March 28, 1855, that barrio San Vicente de Canarum was separated from Tarlac to form an independent pueblo named Victoria.
 The name was used to highlight the victorious battle of the faithful followers of Queen Isabela II of Spain over their European enemies.

 Traces of its Spanish history may still be seen in the well preserved municipal building, several old houses depicting Spanish architecture and various edifices that were built more than a hundred years ago.

+Town center fire

+On December 13, 2024, around 6:00 in the evening, a fire erupted in a bakery near the town market.
+The fire lasted for an hour and burnt down an ancestral home.
+It required more firetrucks from Tarlac City to be put out.
+As of now, the cause of the fire is unknown and only one casualty has been recorded.

 Geography

+Victoria lies between 1"42’ north latitude and 120º35’ and 120"45 east longitude.
+It is bounded by Tarlac City to the southwest; the municipalities of Pura, Gerona, and La Paz to the northwest; and, the province of Nueva Ecija to the east.
+The municipality has a total land area of 11,150 hectares, of which a large portion is used for agricultural activities.

+Victoria is 15 km from Tarlac City and 139 km from Manila.

 Barangays

-Victoria is politically subdivided into 26 barangays.
+Victoria is politically subdivided into 26 barangays, as shown below.